-Join James Williamson for an in-depth discussion in this video Media types and media queries, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Media types and media queries, part of Learning CSS.

 - [Voiceover] One of the great benefits of using HTML and CSS to separate presentation and structure is the ability to present the same content in different ways to different devices.
 CSS allows us to do that through the use of Media Types and Media Queries.
 Let's take a closer look at them.
 Media Types were designed to give you the ability to serve styles to user agent based on that agent's device type.
 This means, for example, that you can send one set of styles to Screen devices and another set to a printer just by specifying the correct media type.